Protect the Player. Protect the Sport

 Love of the Game.

-Recent research has shown that we can identify brain damage earlier, we can deal with the impact of concussion, we can repair vascular damage in the brain.
+Recent research has shown that if we can identify brain damage earlier, we can deal with the impact of concussion, we can repair vascular damage in the brain.
 Advances in science and technology have improved lives, made sport safer and continue to reduce risks.

 The impact of concussion is not just felt by professional boxers, footballers, rugby players, cricketers, jockeys, cyclists and anyone in contact or impact risk sports, but by everyday club players who start before six and play beyond sixty – that regular seemingly innocuous repetitive small knock is a cumulative blow to them all.